Write a cold call cover letter. Are you kidding me?

 In fact, many people aren't even sure what a 'cold call' letter is.
 No mystery......it is simply making an approach to an organisation cold.
 That is, they probably don't know you.
 And.....you don't know if there is a job opportunity available with them.

-Yet, something you should know is......making a direct approach to an employer with a cold call cover letter, or making a cold call phone call to ask if there is a job available sometimes produces amazingly good results.
+Yet, something you should know is......making a direct approach to an employer with a cold call cover letter, combined with a follow up phone to your letter sometimes produces amazingly good results.

-And..... it is one way to take advantage of the fact thatonly a small percentage of the available work, somewhere around 20-40%, is advertised.
+And..... this is one way to tap into the hidden job market.
+As you may already know, only a small percentage of the available work, somewhere around 20-40%, is advertised.

 Below are some simple guidelines to follow for making cold contacts, but first, before we look at how to write a cold call letter.......